MindDrive: A Vision-Language-Action Model for Autonomous Driving via Online Reinforcement Learning: Introduction

 The main contributions of this paper are as follows: \begin{itemize} \item We propose MindDrive, an online reinforcement learning framework for VLA autonomous driving models.
 By introducing a dynamic language-action mapping, MindDrive significantly improves exploration efficiency and enables trajectory-level action rewards to facilitate reasoning optimization.

-\item We introduce a computationally efficient online reinforcement learning scheme.
-To the best of our knowledge, MindDrive is the first VLA-based autonomous driving model to be trained with online reinforcement learning in a simulator, aiming to bring new inspiration to the autonomous driving community. \item Extensive experiments demonstrate the effectiveness of MindDrive, achieving 78.04 DS and 55.09\% SR on the Bench2Drive benchmark, substantially outperforming the state-of-the-art IL baseline at the same model scale.
+\item We introduce an online reinforcement learning scheme.
+To the best of our knowledge, MindDrive is the first VLA-based autonomous driving model trained with online reinforcement learning in a simulator, aiming to bring new inspiration to the autonomous driving community. \item Extensive experiments demonstrate the effectiveness of MindDrive, achieving 80.59 DS and 58.26\% SR on Bench2Drive benchmark, significantly surpassing SOTA IL and reinforcement learning baselines at the same scale.

 \end{itemize}